 - Break-even revenue = 334 × £50 ≈ £16,700

-If price ever drops below variable cost, the margin goes negative and break-even becomes impossible — a clear signal to reprice or cut costs.
+If price ever drops below variable cost, the contribution margin goes negative and break-even becomes impossible — a clear signal to reprice or cut variable costs before any volume of sales becomes profitable.
 Everything is calculated locally in your browser.